Rent or Buy?

 Discount Rate: The opportunity cost of your money.
 It reflects what your money would earn as savings or investments other than housing.
 The higher the discount rate, the more expensive home ownership is because buying a home involves a big upfront payment.

 Down Payment: The share of the purchase price you pay upfront.
 Our baseline assumption is 20%.
-Unless you are a Veteran, using a VA loan, putting less than 20% down typically requires mortgage insurance, which is not included in this calculator.
+Unless you are a Veteran using a VA loan, putting less than 20% down typically requires mortgage insurance.

 Homeowner Condo/HOA Fees: This is for monthly condominium or homeowners' association fees, or any other additional costs of owning not captured elsewhere.